-This is the Best Ever Shrimp Marinade, perfect for the grill and equally delicious sautéed.
-You'll want to make this lemony garlic shrimp over and over!
+This is the Best Ever Shrimp Marinade, perfect for the grill or delicious sautéed.
+You'll always want to make this lemony garlic shrimp!

 How to marinate shrimp